resir014/resir014.xyz/_posts/article/2021-01-18-please-tell-us-how-you-solved-the-problem.md

 There are also online communities for the programming languages you enjoy.
 There you can meet like-minded people and discuss your favourite languages/libraries, share your knowledge with others, and ask for help if you're stuck.

-Previously if you came across errors while programming, you would have to consult a reference specific to the programming language you're writing in - which could be hundreds of pages long - and find the exact section for the error you're having.
-No [Google](https://www.google.com/), [StackOverflow](https://stackoverflow.com/), or [freeCodeCamp](https://www.freecodecamp.org/) to help you.
+Previously if you came across errors while programming, you would have to consult a reference specific to the programming language you're writing in — which could be hundreds of pages long — and find the exact section for the error you're having.
+No [Google](https://www.google.com/), [Stack Overflow](https://stackoverflow.com/), or [freeCodeCamp](https://www.freecodecamp.org/) to help you.

 Nowadays everything is available at our fingertips.
 If you know where to look, a quick web search would get you to your solution.
 Or you can jump into discussion boards of programming communities to ask for help, and get answers from people who are fluent in the languages that you use.

 But there are times where we take the convenience of modern programming too much for granted.
-And there are times where we forget, the web is a huge knowledgebase that people will come across in the future.
+And there are times where we forget the web is a huge knowledgebase that people will come across in the future.

 Too often I go on the help channels of developer communities seeing this.